ChristianTanputra/kfm-ios-test/README.md

 - Unsplash for background images

 Since Accuweather doesn't provide URLs for weather icons, they are stored in assets instead and loaded locally.

+Written on Xcode ver.
+12.3 and Swift 5.3